-Dr. Susan Love Research Foundation is actively preparing for our Metastatic Breast Cancer Collateral Damage Project Two-Day Think Tank, which is taking place November 10-11.
+Dr. Susan Love Foundation for Breast Cancer Research is actively preparing for our Metastatic Breast Cancer Collateral Damage Project Two-Day Think Tank, which is taking place November 10-11.
 At the Think Tank, we will present the data we have collected on the collateral damage associated with metastatic breast cancer and its treatments.
 We will also discuss and develop recommendations that can be implemented within our current healthcare system to improve the lives of those living with metastatic disease.

 At the Think Tank, we will be talking about both how to manage the collateral damage and how to avoid or prevent it.
 Precision or personalized medicine is often thought of as an effort to use the information gleaned from the molecular and genetic analyses of a patient’s tumor to determine her best treatment option.
 Yet it seems to me that we would be remiss if we did not also talk about how to apply this approach to identifying the people who are more or less likely to experience collateral damage from particular drugs.
 Two recent studies caught my attention because they did just that.